kundajelab/bds_pipeline_modules/programming.md

 BUILD_BWA_IDX=0 					# if it's 1, build bwa index
 ```

 You can add your own genome to the genome data installer.
+Bowtie2/Bwa indices will be built based on `$REF_FA`.

 ```
 ...